Your Database, Your Timelines

-Database builds and locks are a partnership where transparency is key
+Database builds and locks are a partnership of transparency

 Building a database is a cross-functional collaborative effort that brings your protocol to life.
 At ARG, we understand collaboration requires leadership.
 Our experienced Data Managers understand the importance of transparency and effective communication when facilitating design of clinical databases.

 Our tools and processes set expectations, track timelines and measure quality throughout the life of your trial, while remaining adaptive to change.
 Source upload design options provide flexibility for remote or onsite entry and monitoring.
 Equipped with multiple ARG CDISC-compliant form libraries, designed with our Biostats team, ARG DM hits the ground running while keeping end deliverables in mind.